econfriendlyguy/econfriendlyguy.github.io/README.md

 ## Other Experience and Activities
 - Workshop on “Data Cleaning and Management” for Undergraduate Students, Spring 2023
 - Advisor of Brac University Economics Club (2022-Present)
-- Postgraduate student's representative of the Students and Teachers Facilities team of the University of Nottingham (2019/20).
+- Postgraduate student representative of the Students and Teachers Facilities team of the University of Nottingham (2019/20).

 ### References Available on Request